Samirnunes/heart-disease-prediction/README.md

 ## Results

-The notebook `data_analysis.ipynb` shows an initial data analysis used to understanding the basic about the dataset: the univariate distribuitions and the correlation between each variable and the target.
+The notebook `data_analysis.ipynb` shows an initial data analysis used to understanding the basic about the dataset: the univariate distributions and the correlation between each variable and the target.

 For example, the correlations heatmap is showed below: